Sunrise Living Center Ratings & Violations

 - Assisted living

-- Respite care solutions
+- Respite care solutions for adult children

 - Hospice services

 Mistreatment, Abuse, and Neglect Alleged to Take Place at Sunrise

 A lawsuit was filed in early 2014 against Sunrise Assisted Living in Willowbrook.
 The suit alleges inadequate care that violated Illinois regulations requiring sufficient staff members to be on hand to provide acceptable standards of care.

 The lawsuit also alleges that the patient who had been a resident at the facility since 2010 had fallen approximately fourteen times during her stay (additional cause of action).
 Most of the following episodes occurred after the patient pushed the call button requesting assistance to use the bathroom.

 The survivor claims documents suggest that the staff was negligent in responding to the needs of the resident who could no longer wait to use the toilet, taking matters into her own hands.
 The patient would then attempt to position herself in a wheelchair so she could transport herself to the bathroom.
 Often, she landed on the bathroom floor.